codingMustache/codingMustache/README.md

 ## Joke of the Day

-My dog used to chase people on a bike a lot.
-It got so bad I had to take his bike away.
+What do you get when you cross a rabbit with a water hose?
+Hare spray.

 ## Daily Trivia

-In computing, what does MIDI stand for?
+Which SQL keyword is used to fetch data from a database?
- 1. Musical Instrument Digital Interface
+ 1. EXEC
- 2. Musical Instrument Data Interface
+ 2. SELECT
- 3. Modular Interface of Digital Instruments
+ 3. VALUES
- 4. Musical Interface of Digital Instruments
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  Musical Instrument Digital Interface
+  SELECT
 </details>